cedadev/abcunit-cmip5-stats/README.md

 `<gws>/<user>/abcunit-outputs/<var_id>.nc`

 Where `gws` is a path to a group workspace and `user` is your username.
-Netcdf4 files are output to a group workspace to more effectivley use storage space.
+Netcdf4 files are output to a group workspace to more effectively use storage space.